fosslight/fosslight_binary_scanner/README.md

     1-4.
 Check "Exclude"
         - binary is ['fosslight_bin', 'fosslight_bin.exe']
         - directory is ["test", "tests", "doc", "docs"]
     1-5.
-If the -a option is present, output as binary only when the relevant information is included in the file command result.
+With the -a option, output as binary only when the relevant information is included in the file command result.
 2. Extract checksum and tlsh for each binary.
 3. Load OSS information from Binary DB.
 4. Create binary.txt file.